All Plants

 Winter Squash

 Butternut, acorn, spaghetti, and other storage squash that you harvest in fall and enjoy all winter long.
 These hardy, long-keeping squash are nutritional powerhouses with rich, sweet flavor that improves in storage.
-Varieties include: Vegetable Spaghetti (noodle-like strands, low-carb pasta alternative), Waltham Butternut (sweet nutty flesh, creamy texture — perfect roasted or in soups), Table Queen Acorn (dark green, sweet nutty flesh — great for roasting and stuffing), True Green Hubbard (large with dense sweet flesh — excellent for soups and stores well all winter), and Table King Acorn (compact bush-type, 1-2 pound fruits with sweet orange flesh).
+Varieties may include: Butternut, Acorn, Spaghetti, Delicata, Hubbard, and other winter-type squash.
 Growing tips: Winter squash needs a long season — plant after last frost and give them plenty of room to sprawl.
-Ready when the stem dries and the rind can't be dented with your thumbnail.
+They are ready when the stem dries and the rind is hard enough that you can't dent it with your thumbnail.
 Cure in the sun for a week after harvest, then store in a cool, dry place.
-Our warm days and cool nights produce excellent sugar content.
+In the Owens Valley, our warm days and cool nights produce excellent sugar content in winter squash.

 $4.00